-"You can't expect it to be easy," Will said after 20 years of marriage to Jada Pinkett Smith.
-"It's like our marriage was the most difficult, grueling, excruciating thing that we have ever taken on in our lives.
-And you know, we're just not quitters.
-If there is a secret, I would say it's that we never went into working in our relationship.
-We only ever worked on ourselves individually, and then presented ourselves to one another better than we were previously...
+After nearly 25 years of marriage to Jada Pinkett Smith, Will Smith reveals how bettering themselves as individuals has strengthened their union.
+"If there is a secret, I would say it's that we never went into working on our relationship," the actor shares in an interview with Entertainment Tonight.
+"We only ever worked on ourselves individually and then presented ourselves to one another better than we were previously.
 Really, at the end of the day, it's just not quitting."

-Freddie Prinze Jr
+Freddie Prinze Jr.

-“We treat each other with respect, we didn’t just get married because we thought the other was young and hot.
-I think that sort of crushes relationships a lot.
-We don’t feel fortunate as much as we feel disciplined in the work.
-Sacrifice is something that’s required in marriage," the '90s dreamboat told Us Weekly in a 2016 interview.
-“It’s fun being single, right?
+Freddie Prince Jr. and Sarah Michelle Gellar tied the knot almost 20 years ago.
+The '90s dreamboat has credited selflessness as the key to their commitment.
+"Sacrifice is something that’s required in marriage," the She's All That star tells Us Weekly.
+"It’s fun being single, right?
 You can be selfish.
-When I was single making movies, I would travel all over the world and I didn’t have to think about anybody else’s feelings.
-Just my career.
-So if you’re in that mode, selfishness isn’t bad, it’s good.
+When I was single making movies, I would travel all over the world, and I didn’t have to think about anybody else’s feelings—just my career.
+So, if you’re in that mode, selfishness isn’t bad.
+It’s good.
 It’s how careers get made.
-But marriages require a step back from that and a bit of a sacrifice, and our sacrifice I think is maybe the biggest thing that’s made our marriage work.”
+But marriages require a step back from that and a bit of a sacrifice.
+And our sacrifice I think is maybe the biggest thing that’s made our marriage work.”

-“[Swizz and I] like surprising each other and going on secret weekend dates,” the 15-time Grammy Award winner told People in 2017 of how she keeps the love alive with her husband, rapper Swizz Beats.
-"One of us plans it and the other has no idea where we are going."
-Not only does it give them time away from everything else, but it also allows for their relationship to grow.
-"We've found some undiscovered gems and moments to take hikes or walks or just discover new things about life and each other.
-Those are my favorite times.”
+To keep the spark alive in their marriage, Alicia Keys and Swizz Beatz love keeping each other guessing. "[We] like surprising each other and going on secret weekend dates,” the Grammy Award winner tells People.
+"One of us plans it, and the other has no idea where we are going."
+Not only do spontaneous hangouts give the couple time away from everything else, but they also allow their relationship to grow.
+"We've found some undiscovered gems and moments to take hikes or walks or just discover new things about life and each other," she adds.
+"Those are my favorite times.”

 Jessie James Decker